In a world where a cookie-cutter approach to social media is the norm, differentiation is a must.

 They also speak directly to the search engines, so do your homework and know how potential clients are searching for you when online.

-Peg Fitzpatrick, social media strategist does an excellent job utilizing every bit of the “about” space on each of her social media profiles, but especially Google+.
+Peg Fitzpatrick, social media strategist, does an excellent job utilizing every bit of the “about” space on her social media profiles, especially Instagram.
 Want to rock your social media profiles and bio?
 I asked Peg for a few tips to get you started.